JHSRobo/documentation/Software_Overhaul_Principles.md

   * The things that need documentation are going to be things like environment configuration.
 Remember all weird libraries installed and all weird settings changed.
 * ## Make Training Easy
   * The difficult part about training new kids is not teaching them to read your code, it is teaching them how our software architecture works and where all our nebulous config files and libraries are.
 Keep this as straightforward as possible to avoid the situation we have found ourselves in.
+  * Every time code is updated or written, make a flowchart, add it to the repo, and list it in the .gitignore file.

 ______________
 ### Alex Bertran, Nathan Peterson, James Randall, Adon Sharp, 2022